MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/event-tracing-for-windows--etw-.md

 - ETW WDK
 - tracing WDK , ETW
 - software tracing WDK , ETW
-ms.date: 12/27/2023
+ms.date: 12/12/2024
 ---

 # Event Tracing for Windows (ETW)

 Event Tracing for Windows (ETW) provides a mechanism to trace and log events that are raised by user-mode applications and kernel-mode drivers.
-ETW is implemented in the Windows operating system and provides developers a fast, reliable, and versatile set of event tracing features.
+ETW is implemented in the Windows operating system and provides developers a versatile set of event tracing features.

 Topics in this section include: